 A blissful holiday in the sun begins the moment you arrive at The Ibiza Twiins, a sensational concept hotel in the magical island of Ibiza.
 The hotel comprises two buildings called Joy and Life, with a lively area in between called The Core where...

-Ibiza is a magnet for young revellers seeking a feast of live music and dance who love to party from dusk till dawn.
+Ibiza is a magnet for beach lovers and young revellers seeking a feast of live music and dance who love to party from dusk till dawn.
 Night clubs and vibrant beach parties are commonplace in the most popular bustling resorts, but the island also has many laid-back and quieter locations for a relaxing beach holiday away from the hustle and bustle.

 This magical Balearic island is a goldmine of adventure with so much to see and do on a beach holiday.
 You are surrounded by breath-taking beauty and popular outdoor activities include hiking, cycling, horse-riding, buggy safaris, exploring the island’s fabulous caves and sightseeing.